qiziAI/HunyuanVideo-1.5-fork/README.md

 </p>

 ## 🔥🔥🔥 News
-👋 Nov 20, 2025: We release the inference code and model weights of HunyuanVideo.
+👋 Nov 20, 2025: We release the inference code and model weights of HunyuanVideo-1.5.

 ## 🎥 Demo